 Q: What makes Bud Surles' Consulting Group unique (why should we hire you versus someone else)?

 A: We have many years of environmentally sensitive, user friendly design, development and management experience.
 We bring together a vast knowledge of government processes, land use and carrying capacity, recreation development, RV Park development, Resort development, hydrology, majestic rustic architectural facilities, landscaping, park model homes and cabins, petroleum lands and leases, public park development, environmental analysis, competitive market analysis, economic modeling, financial planning, and the tourism industry.
 I personally have planned and designed state park systems, planned projects within national parks, have planned, developed and owned resorts, and have won awards at the state and national levels of park development on public lands and have won awards for development of private resorts and RV Parks as well.
-I can help sway public opinion on worthy projects, get through the various governmental requirements, and do so within the constraints of laws, ordinances, zoning requirements, and public opposition.
-I have always been considered to be on the cutting edge of development of projects which fit naturally onto the land and perform to meet the vision of the owners.
-I have done tourism development studies for public entities which have encouraged proper recreation development in counties, river drainages, and even an entire state.
-I have done revenue analysis for three state park systems, each of which has resulted in new funding for recreation development.
-What really sets my company apart is the appreciation for the land.
-I have been working with land all my life and I know how to use the natural beauty of plains, mountains, forests, grasslands, and farms come to life for public enjoyment and profitability.
-And while my final designs are created in CAD files, no project is a cookie cutter project for me.
+We can help sway public opinion on worthy projects, get through the various governmental requirements, and do so within the constraints of laws, ordinances, zoning requirements, and public opposition.
+BSCG has always been considered to be on the cutting edge of development of projects which fit naturally onto the land and perform to meet the vision of the owners.
+We have done tourism development studies for public entities which have encouraged proper recreation development in counties, river drainages, and even an entire state.
+We have done revenue analysis for three state park systems, each of which has resulted in new funding for recreation development.
+What really sets BSCG apart is the appreciation for the land.
+Our CEO, Bud Surles has been working with land all his many years of life and knows how to use the natural beauty of plains, mountains, forests, grasslands, and farms come to life for public enjoyment and profitability.
+He has passed that knowledge and expertise on to his team to compiment their experience.
+And while our final designs are created in CAD files, no project is a cookie cutter project for us.
 Every design is unique to your property, vision, and setting.

 Q: What does a typical Master Plan consist of?